Allegheny-Computer-Science-203-S2020/cs203-S2020-management/management.md

 - How will you ensure everyone has the opportunity to master all software engineering skills?

-    * Communicate with each other and the project managers regarding what we have and have not worked on yet, so they can properly organize the work among the groups
-    * Make sure that people get to do work outside of their first role for each project
+  Project managers will communicate with each other and the team members regarding what we have and have not worked on yet, so they can properly organize the work among the groups.
+We must make sure that people get to do work outside of their first role for each project.
+Team members should be given opportunities to try new skills with each project.
-    * Rotate team members around so that each member can work on each type of task

 - How will you run the course sessions to ensure that you use them to maximum effectiveness?